Oh no! We may not fully support the browser or device software you are using !

 Is the credit refundable?

-The Lifetime Learning Credit reduces the amount of income tax you owe.
+The Lifetime Learning Credit is a nonrefundable credit and reduces the amount of income tax you owe.
 Any credit remaining after your tax bill is satisfied is not refundable.

 Our Tax Pros will connect with you one-on-one, answer all your questions, and always go the extra mile to support you.